jank-lang/jank/README.md

 [here](http://jeaye.com/donate/).

 ## License
-jank is under the MIT open-source license.
+jank is under a strict copyleft license; see the `LICENSE` file.
-See the `LICENSE` file or http://opensource.org/licenses/MIT